alphafox02/neumodvb/docs/frontends.md

   from using a specific adapter, e.g., to keep it as much as possible available for other programs, then you can set other frontends to a higher priority.

 * `subscription`.
-When a adapter is in use, this column shows what it is used for.
-In the example, the card is using its first RF connector (#0) to tune 10847V on satellite 28.2E using a Ku band LNB, identified as LNB 1294.
+When a adapter is in use, this column shows the services and muxes currently being decode.
+  In the example, adapter 8 on a TBS 6916 card is used for decoding 2 services via the cable connected to RF input 0.
+Adapters 9 and 10 decode two more services using the same tuner, i.e., the one connected to RF input
+  0. This is possible because they all have the same polarisartion and frequency band.
+On the other  hand, adapters 11 and 16 are using another LNB connected to RF input 1 to decode 2 more services.

+  Note that some of the services are used for multiple subscriptions, in this case to display them twice on the screen (not very useful).

   Subscriptions apply only to neumoDVB, but it is possible to start the neumoDVB program more than once.
   In this case, subscriptions from all instances will be shown.
 Such usage has not been well tested and there is usually not much reason for it, but it should work.

-* `fe use_count`.
-When neumoDVB needs to tuned to multiple services on the same mux, it uses the same adapter for all of them.
-This keeps as many as possible frontends and resources free for other uses.
-  The number indicates how many such subscriptions are active.

 * `rf inputs`.
 High end cards such as the TBS6909X have more demodulators/frontends (e.g., 8) than tuners (e.g., 4).
 The tuners are each hard-wired to a specific RF input connector and can capture a